MenkeTechnologies/zpwr/README.md

 - shell function to pull down latest code changes from this repo (getrc)
 - shell function that is wrapper around bat that works with text, jars, tgz, rpm, deb and zips (c)
 - shell function uses same shell code to generate output that default FZF preview pane does (c)
-- shell function auto runs sudo when file is not readable (c)
+- shell function automaticaly runs sudo when file is not readable (c)
 - shell function that cds to any of parent directories with zsh completion (r)
 - 150+ bash, perl, zsh and python scripts in `~/.zpwr/scripts` or `$ZPWR_SCRIPTS` git tracked
 - clearList function that run clear and ls and show stats for commands, files, aliases, functions etc
 - color coded, tag grouped clearList zsh completion
 - search google from tmux mouse drag selection (tmux's copy-mode-vi)
 - open URLs and files from tmux mouse drag selection (tmux's copy-mode-vi)
-- zpwr subcommands covering most of ZPWR functions with zsh completion `zpwr <tab>`
+- zpwr subcommands covering most of ZPWR functions with colorized zsh menucompletion `zpwr <tab>`
 - zpwr subcommands count `zpwr verbscount`
 - zpwr subcommands into fzf `zpwr verbs`
 - centralized FZF preview pane customization with environment variables